ragdolldynamics/ragdoll-maya/docs/pages/floating-licence.md

 ### What if I have multiple serial numbers?

-1 serial number, 1 server.
+Complete, Unlimited and Batch have their own serial numbers and each serial number needs its own server.

+- Each server needs to be a physical machine, but can under certain circumstances be allowed to run within a virtual machine; [contact us](mailto:licencing@ragdolldynamics.com) if this is you.
-Each server can all run on one machine, they just need their own unique port number.
+- Each server needs their own unique address.
+If they run on the same machine, you can assign a unique port number (see [above](#can-i-change-the-port-used-by-the-server)).

 From there, provide each of your clients with the full server address to the pool it should lease licences from.

 For example.